Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks

 \begin{corollary} For any even $k\geq 2$,

 For any $k$ with $3|k$,

 \end{corollary} \begin{proof} The proof is directly followed by Theorems~\ref{thm:new-upper-bound}--\ref{thm:m=3} and Proposition~\ref{prop:t-cut}. \end{proof}

-\textbf{Remark.} The recursive construction in the proof of Theorem~\ref{thm:m=3} can be generalized to $m\geq 4$, by catenating two sequences which satisfy some specific properties.
+\begin{remark}\rm The recursive construction in the proof of Theorem~\ref{thm:m=3} can be generalized to $m\geq 4$, by concatenating two sequences which satisfy some specific properties.
 More precisely, suppose there exists a cyclic $m$-distinguishable sequence on $[k-m]$ in the form $S'T'$.
-It is desired to obtain a cyclic $m$-distinguishable sequence on $[k]$ in the form $ST$, where $S=S'T'$ and $T=XW$, having the following properties: (1) The first $m-1$ elements of $S'$ an $T'$ are identical and all in $[k-2m]$; (2) The last $m-1$ elements of $T'$ are all in $\{k-2m+1,k-2m+2,\ldots,k-m\}$; (3) $X$ is obtained from $T'$ by replacing each element $k-2m+t$ by $k-m+t$ for $t=1,2,\ldots,m$; and, (4) The last $m-1$ elements of $W$ are identical with those of $X$.
-We leave this generalization for interested readers or future work.
+It is desired to obtain a cyclic $m$-distinguishable sequence on $[k]$ in the form $ST$, where $S=S'T'$ and $T=XW$, having the following properties. \begin{enumerate}[(1)] \item The first $m-1$ elements of $S'$ an $T'$ are identical and all in $[k-2m]$. \item The last $m-1$ elements of $T'$ are all in $\{k-2m+1,k-2m+2,\ldots,k-m\}$. \item $X$ is obtained from $T'$ by replacing each element $k-2m+t$ by $k-m+t$ for $t=1,2,\ldots,m$. \item The last $m-1$ elements of $W$ are identical with those of $X$. \end{enumerate} \end{remark}